dustinblackman/Championify/README.md

 ### Is it safe?
 Yep it's safe!
 Were not modifying League of Legends at all, so no rules broken there.
 And my code is clean and free to browse, so no smelly virus' or surprises.
+I've added VirusTotal report to all my recent releases just to be sure.
 If you still don't trust my executables, have a tech buddy look over my code themselves and you can build from [source](#source).

 ### Why do I not see the item sets in the launcher?